graphile/graphile-engine/README.md

 postgraphql](https://github.com/postgraphql/postgraphql/blob/9c36d7e9b9ad74e665de18964fd2554f9f639903/src/postgres/utils/sql.ts)
 and offering the following enhancements:

-- Better development experience for people not using TypeScript (throws errors a lot earlier in development\*, allowing you to catch issues at the source)
+- Better development experience for people not using Flow/TypeScript (throws errors a lot earlier allowing you to catch issues at the source)
 - Slightly more helpful error messages
 - Uses a hidden non-enumerable symbol as the type of the query nodes to protect against an object accidentally being inserted verbatim and being treated as